 Namma Veettu Pillai Box Office Verdict: Sivakarthikeyan Starrer Is A Towering Success!

-Namma Veettu Pillai came into theatres with good expectations especially since the movie marks the reunion of director Pandiraj with Sivakarthikeyan, after the latter's debut movie Marina.
-The film stayed loyal to the hype that it had generated before its release as it had everything to entertain and engage the family audiences.
+Namma Veettu Pillai came into theatres with good expectations especially since the movie marks the reunion of director Pandiraj with Sivakarthikeyan, after the latter's debut Marina.
+The film stayed loyal to the hype that it had generated before release as it had everything to entertain and engage the family audiences.
 Namma Veettu Pillai is in the third week of run and a popular YouTube channel has thrown light on the box office collections of the movie as well as the verdict.
 Going by the reports, the Sivakarthikeyan starrer has turned out to be a towering success at the box office.
 Read Namma Veettu Pillai box office verdict to know more.

 Total Budget Of The Movie

 According to the report, the film's production cost is around Rs 40 crore.
-At the same time, the total budget of the movie, including the publicity cost and other expenditures, is said to be around Rs 46.5 crore.
+At the same time, the total budget of the movie, including the publicity cost and other expenditure, is said to be around Rs 46.5 crore.

 Namma Veettu Pillai’s Pre-release Business